antitree/private-tor-network/README.md

 If you're going "Why do I want this?" here's a few examples:

 **tor research**: learn how tor interacts with nodes, make modifications to settings and see what happens, understand how the Tor Network operates without affecting real people.
-(Originally this project was part of a class I wrote to teach about how tor works)
+Originally this project was part of a class I wrote to teach about how tor works.

 **tor development**: in the case you're working on a patch that is more complex and requires seeing what happens on the tor network, you can apply the patches to the containers.